Your membership has expired

 But the truth is, as powerful as a vacuum can be, it can’t handle everything.
 Certain items shouldn’t be vacuumed because they could damage the machine or even be dangerous.

 I asked vacuum manufacturers and our own CR experts what items people shouldn’t clean with their vacuum cleaners and why.
 Of the things that are off-limits, some are rooted in common sense.
 For instance, even as a kid, I knew not to clean up a puddle of spilled milk with a dry vacuum.
-But there are other items you shouldn’t vacuum up that surprised me because—I’ll admit it—I have cleaned them up with a vacuum before.
+But there are other items you shouldn’t vacuum up that surprised me because—I’ll admit it—I have cleaned them with a vacuum before.
 You live, you vacuum, you learn.

 Liquids and Wet Messes